-Companies are increasingly adopting the use of Node.JS as it is known to improve productivity, performance, and includes cost-saving benefits.
+Companies outsource development or adapt Node.JS as it is known to improve productivity, performance, and includes cost-saving benefits.

 Applications that manage a high flow of traffic and involve server-side activities are primarily developed using Node.JS.